-World Cafe enables this approach by creating a relaxed atmosphere where participants are able to self-organize and explore topics relevant and important to them which are themed around a central problem solving purpose.
-Create the right atmosphere by modeling your space after a cafe and after guiding the group through the problem solving process, let them take the lead!
+World Cafe enables this approach by creating a relaxed atmosphere where participants are able to self-organize and explore topics relevant and important to them which are themed around a central problem-solving purpose.
+Create the right atmosphere by modeling your space after a cafe and after guiding the group through the method, let them take the lead!

-Making problem solving a part of your organization’s culture in the long term can be a difficult undertaking.
-More approachable problem solving techniques like World Cafe can be especially effective in bringing people unfamiliar with workshops into the fold.
+Making problem-solving a part of your organization’s culture in the long term can be a difficult undertaking.
+More approachable formats like World Cafe can be especially effective in bringing people unfamiliar with workshops into the fold.

-One of the best problem solving strategies is to create a safe space for a group to share and discover practices, behaviors, and problem solving techniques that can help them find more effective solutions, often without needing massive organizational change or additional resources.
+One of the best approaches is to create a safe space for a group to share and discover practices and behaviors that can help them find their own solutions.

 Open space technology- developed by Harrison Owen – creates a space where large groups are invited to take ownership of their problem solving and lead individual sessions.
 Open space technology is a great format when you have a great deal of expertise and insight in the room and want to allow for different takes and approaches on a particular theme or problem you need to be solved.

 Start by bringing your participants together to align around a central theme and focus their efforts.
-Explain the ground rules to help guide the problem solving process and then invite members to identify any issue connecting to the central theme which they are interested in and are prepared to take responsibility for.
+Explain the ground rules to help guide the problem-solving process and then invite members to identify any issue connecting to the central theme that they are interested in and are prepared to take responsibility for.

-Using activities and techniques to help a team identify and analyze a problem can be a quick and effective addition to any workshop or meeting.
+Using a problem-solving method to help a team identify and analyze a problem can be a quick and effective addition to any workshop or meeting.

 - Flip It